Castle in the Clouds

 Castle in the Clouds (or Lucknow) is a 16-room mansion and 5294 acre mountaintop estate in Moultonborough, New Hampshire, opened seasonally to the public by the Castle Preservation Society.
 It overlooks Lake Winnipesaukee and the Ossipee Mountains from a rocky outcropping of Lee Mountain formerly known as "The Crow's Nest".
+The surrounding woodlands are protected by the Lakes Region Conservation Trust's, Castle in the Clouds Conservation Area.

 History

 The home was built in 1913–1914 in the Craftsman style by the millionaire shoe manufacturer Thomas Gustave Plant (1859–1941) for his second wife, Olive Cornelia Dewey.
 He named the estate Lucknow for unknown reasons.
 He had no known connection to Lucknow in India.
 A poem by Olive reads "In the twilit hall, by the open fire / Each one agrees, 'I'm in Luck Now at last", suggesting that it was a play on words.
 The property was assembled from the private Ossipee Mountain Park, an observation area called the Crow's Nest, and a variety of other lodges and buildings.
 He razed the structures and built the mansion, a stable/garage, gatehouses, a greenhouse, farm buildings, and a golf course.
 The property eventually extended to 6300 acre.